sckv/kafka-confluent-avro/README.md

 ### `encodeMessageByTopic`

 Encode a value with a latest schema for a topic.
-Subject for that stored schema should be the `${topic name}-schema`;
+Subject for that stored schema should be the `${topic name}-value`;

 ### `encodeMessageBySchemaId`